Koenkk/zigbee2mqtt.io/docs/devices/HC-SLM-1.md

 ---
-title: "Home Control AS HC-SLM-1 control via MQTT"
+title: "Heimgard Technologies HC-SLM-1 control via MQTT"
-description: "Integrate your Home Control AS HC-SLM-1 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
+description: "Integrate your Heimgard Technologies HC-SLM-1 via Zigbee2MQTT with whatever smart home infrastructure you are using without the vendor's bridge or gateway."
 addedAt: 2021-07-01T19:41:17Z
 pageClass: device-page
 ---